Hi! Congratulations on your new jewelry!

 The best way to care for your opals is with some mindful preventative measures.
 Don't wear your opal jewelry in extreme temperatures (like, really extreme), during physical activities, and also, avoid contact with soap, water, and household cleaners.
 Set your opals down gently when you remove them.

 However, they do need proper care to last many many lifetimes.
 Pearl experts say: put them on last and take them off first.
-Pearls are more vulnerable to the chemicals found in cosmetics, hair spray, and perfume.
+Pearls are more vulnerable to the chemicals found in cosmetics, hair spray, hair dye, and perfume.
 And pearls do NOT like chlorine - neither in swimming pools or even regular showers.
 Do all your primping before you put your pearls on.

 Pearls should ONLY be cleaned with a soft cloth moistened with water and the little bit of ivory soap.